duckydares/coding-practice/README.md

 # Coding Practice
 A repository containing various coding practice problems along with corresponding theory.

 The coding practice problems are taken from [LeetCode](https://leetcode.com/) and [HackerRank](https://www.hackerrank.com/).
-Since my main languages of interest are C++ and Python, I provide solutions for each.
+Since my main languages of interest are C++ and Python, I provide solutions for each to demonstrate coding completency.

 ## Organization